 Discrete picking is one of the simplest and most commonly used picking methods.
 Simply put, the merchant receives an order, collects the components of the order, and packs them – quickly moving on to the next.

-Discrete picking is one of the most simple picking methods, making it a particularly popular choice for many small businesses.
+Discrete picking is one of the most simple picking methods, making it a trendy choice for many small businesses.
 Unfortunately, it’s far from the most efficient method, making it a poor choice for large operations.

 Method #2: Batch Picking

 Batch picking works well for many operations but isn’t the best choice when large packages are at play.
 When shipments typically have large dimensions, batch picking loses its edge.
-Orders with multiple SKU’s can also have a negative impact on your efficiency with batch picking, which is a factor to keep in mind.
+Orders with multiple SKUs can also hurt your efficiency with batch picking, which is a factor to keep in mind.

 Method #3: Wave Picking